surajbharadwaj17/Tweeper/README.md

 ### Weather Trends
 ![Weather Trends](./images/Picture1.png)

 Weather updates and the trend over a time frame

 ### Tweet Trends for apple
 ![Tweet Trends for apple](./images/Picture2.png)

-Tweet trends in terms of polarity of the tweets and frequency distribution of key words
+Tweet trends in terms of polarity of the tweets and frequency distribution of key

 ### Tweet trends for a key word
 ![Trends for a key word](./images/Picture3.png)